SafeCare

 Stress Management Courses

-Interventions for Burnout Healthcare workers, particularly physicians, are exposed to high levels of distress at work.
-Persistent tension can lead to exhaustion, psychological, and/or physical distress. |
+Healthcare workers, particularly physicians, are exposed to high levels of distress at work.
+Persistent tension can lead to exhaustion, psychological, and/or physical distress.

 Beyond Winning

-Non-rational Sources of Conflict in the ICU The admitting physician met with her family and suggested a palliative approach, making them very upset.
-The family insisted that the team 'do everything' and now they refuse to discuss any change in the plan of treatment. |
+The admitting physician met with her family and suggested a palliative approach, making them very upset.
+The family insisted that the team 'do everything' and now they refuse to discuss any change in the plan of treatment.

 Vertical Divider